 It’s difficult to obtain an accurate number of underwater caves due to the blurred line that separates what might be considered a “cave” from small fissures.
 However, the main Caicos Islands each have at least several systems that are large enough for an experienced cave diver to explore.

 Another interesting site is the West Harbour Bluff peninsula on Providenciales.
 A small cave is found here, along with dozens of sinkholes.
-At the start of the 1900s, famous Dutch anthropologist Theodore de Booy conducted an archaeological dig at this site and uncovered several Taino artefacts.
+At the start of the 1900s, famous Dutch anthropologist Theodore de Booy conducted an archaeological dig at this site and uncovered several Taino artifacts.
 Today this cave is a popular boat cruise destination.
 The Crossing Place Trail region of Middle Caicos is also home to many small sinkholes, which, in addition to the rugged limestone formations sculpted by the ocean and weather, make for a very interesting landscape.

 Characterized by perfectly round and wide openings, and rather impressive depths, several large submerged blue holes are found in the Turks and Caicos.